Shonky94/Shonky94/README.md

 # 💫 About Me:
-Name: Shounak Khadilkar<br>Tagline (1-liner): Computer Engineering student | AI/ML Enthusiast | Full-Stack Developer<br><br>I'm a final-year Computer Engineering student at the University of Mumbai, passionate about solving real-world problems using AI and software.
+Shounak Khadilkar<br> Computer Engineering student | AI/ML Enthusiast | Full-Stack Developer<br><br>I'm a final-year Computer Engineering student at the University of Mumbai, passionate about solving real-world problems using AI and software.
 I love building intelligent systems, from machine learning models to full-stack applications.
 Currently exploring AI automation tools, MLOps, and deploying projects on the cloud.

 ## 🌐 Socials: